maria-tsormpa/Weather-Station/02_LCD_I2C_DHT11_BUTTON/README.md

 ## Objective

 The objective of this step was to upgrade the weather station by replacing the parallel LCD with a 20×4 I2C LCD display, reducing the required wiring.
-A DHT11 sensor was added to measure temperature and humidity, while a push button was used to switch between different information pages displayed on the LCD.
+A DHT11 sensor was added to measure temperature and humidity, while the existing LM35 analog temperature sensor was retained in order to compare the readings of an analog and a digital temperature sensor.
+A push button was also implemented to switch between multiple information pages displayed on the LCD.

 ## Components